Perception4D/LidarSlam/ros2_wrapping/lidar_slam/README.md

 - registered and undistorted point cloud from current frame, in odometry frame, as *sensor_msgs/msg/PointCloud2* on topic '*slam_registered_points*';
 - confidence estimations on pose output, as *lidar_slam/msg/Confidence* custom message on topic '*slam_confidence*'.
 It contains the pose covariance, an overlap estimation, the number of matched keypoints, a binary estimator to check motion limitations and the computation time.

-UTM/GPS conversion node can output SLAM pose as a *gps_msgs/msg/GPSFix* message on topic '*slam_fix*'.

 **NOTE** : It is possible to track any *tracking_frame* in *odometry_frame*, using a pointcloud expressed in an *lidar_frame*.
 However, please ensure that a valid TF tree is beeing published to link *lidar_frame* to *tracking_frame*.

 #### Multiple LiDAR sensors

 When there are multiple LiDAR devices, frames coming from different devices should be collected.
-There are two collection modes: waiting for all lidars or waiting for a time duration.
+There are two collection modes: _waiting for all lidars_ or _waiting for a time duration_.

 A SLAM iteration runs when:
 * Only one LiDAR sensor is implied,